tolgaprm/Translator_KMM/README.md

 ## 🚀 Technologies and Frameworks

-Sure!
-Here's the updated list of technologies and frameworks with their respective emojis:

 ### Android Module

 - 💉 **Hilt**: A dependency injection framework that simplifies the process of managing dependencies in your app.